Museu de les Ciències Príncipe Felipe

 The Museu de les Ciències Príncipe Felipe (Museu de les Ciències Príncep Felip, Museo de las Ciencias Príncipe Felipe, anglicised as "Science Museum Príncipe Felipe") is a science museum in Valencia, Spain.
-It is part of the City of Arts and Sciences, an architectural complex within the city and can be found at the end of Luis García Berlanga Street.
+It is part of the City of Arts and Sciences, an architectural complex within the city, and can be found at the end of Luis García Berlanga Street.
 Its director is Manuel Toharia, a Spanish science writer and television personality.

 The building is over 40000 m2, has a height of 55 m, and it resembles the skeleton of a whale, a façade that was designed by Santiago Calatrava and was built by a joint venture of Fomento de Construcciones y Contratas and Necso.
-Its construction started around 1994, it was symbolically inaugurated in March 2000 by Felipe VI, and it opened on 13 November 2000 with an investment of 26 million pesetas.
+Its construction started around 1994, it was symbolically inaugurated in March 2000 by Felipe, Prince of Asturias (later King Felipe VI), and it opened on 13 November 2000 with an investment of 26 billion pesetas.

 The purpose of the museum is to have interactive exhibitions and temporary collections related to science and technology without valuable items.
 Some scenes from the film Tomorrowland (2015) were filmed at the City of Arts and Sciences, including some shots on the museum's cantilever.